 For me, watching nature is such a deeply ingrained habit that much of the time I don’t even realise I’m doing it; and learning as much as I possibly can about the nature of a place, and putting it into the context of the area in which I live has always been important to me.
 Writing things down and/or taking photographs has always been the way in which I get things to stick in my mind and I have stacks of journals, files of notes and thousands of photographs.
 The blog started out as another way to record and make sense of what I was seeing, and where, for my own reference and to share what I was seeing and discovering with distant friends and family.
 Over the years I’ve continued to familiarise myself with my local area and although I’ve learnt a lot, I know for sure it would take more than one lifetime to get to know as much as I’d like to!

 MY IDEA OF A NATURE TRAIL

-Although I can cover some distance when I’m out, the speed at which I meander along probably only qualifies as aerobic exercise in short bursts uphill.
+Although I can cover some distance when I’m out, the speed at which I wander along probably only qualifies as proper aerobic exercise in short bursts uphill.
 My aim has always been to see as much as possible of what’s out there and that’s not something I can do, or want to do at speed.
-Something like ‘slow wandering with a fair amount of hovering around, zig-zagging in pursuit of flighty insects and even standing still in a good spot to see what comes to me’, might describe it.
+Something like ‘slow wandering with a fair amount of hovering around, zig-zagging in pursuit of flighty insects and even standing or sitting still in a good spot to see what comes to me’, might describe it.
 At best I would say that taking a walk with me may turn into more of a meander with lots of stops to take photographs and I understand perfectly that this may, and sometimes does, cause impatience when walking with others, so for the most part I do prefer to roam alone.